Learn how to quickly create an AEM site using a site template.

 On the sites console, show the Site rail.

-Tap or click the root of your new site and then tap or click Download Theme Sources in the site rail.
+Select the root of your new site and then select Download Theme Sources in the site rail.

 You now have a copy of the theme source files in your download files.

 In order for the front-end developer to preview the customizations using actual AEM content from your site, you must set up a proxy user.